The Best Student Bank Accounts In Australia: A Beginner's Guide

 • Many banks charge monthly service fees to maintain your account.
 This often adds up in the long run.
 So, before you choose a bank, inquire how much it charges!

-• If you are an international student, choose an account with Citibank Plus that allows you to withdraw money from all ATMs of Citibank worldwide for free, and they will not charge any fee on international money transfers.
+• If you are an international student, choose an account that allows you to withdraw money from all ATMs worldwide for a low fee.
+Further, make sure the fees are low for international money transfers.

 ATMs